Raffaella07/BParkingNANO_Common/README.md

 ```
 The options are:
 ```
-*   --mcprivate          : runs the tool on signal samples OR  --mccentral          : runs the tool on central QCD MC samples OR  --data               : runs the tool on BParking data
+* Indicate whether to run on data or mc (central or private)
+  * --mcprivate or
+  * --mccentral or
+  *  --data
-* --pl <prodLabel>       :
+* --pl <prodLabel>
-  * with --mcprivate     : must correspond to the production label under which the miniAOD sample was produced (e.g V11_inclB_n4200000_njt200)
+  * with --mcprivate:  must correspond to the production label of the miniAOD sample (e.g V15_full)
   * with --mccentral/data: any production label of your choice
-* --ds <dataset>         : to be used with --data or --mccentral only.
+* --ds <dataset>:  to be used with --data or --mccentral only.
 Datasets listed in data/samples
+* Indicate on which steps to run
-* --donano               : launch the nano step
+  * --donano: launch the nano step
-* --doflat               : launch the ntuplising step
+  * --doflat: launch the ntuplising step
-* --domergenano          : launch the merging tool automatically after the nano step.
+  * --domergenano: launch the merging tool automatically after the nano step.
 Not recommended as doubles the storage space needed
-* --user <user>          : with --mcprivate only, optional; username that produced the miniAOD sample
+* --user <user>: with --mcprivate only; username where the miniAOD samples are stored
-* --tag <tag>            : optional, tag to be appended to the rootfile name
+* --tag <tag>: optional, tag to be appended to the rootfile name
-* --maxfiles <maxfiles>  : optional, maximum number of files to process
+* --maxfiles <maxfiles>: optional, maximum number of files to process
-* --doquick              : run on slurm quick partition (time/job < 1h)
+* --doquick: optional run on slurm quick partition (time/job < 1h)
-* --docompile            : optional, compiles the BParkingNano tool before launching
+* --docompile: optional, compiles the BParkingNano tool before launching
 ```

 Examples of usage: